-- Improve and increase space to run programs where learners are located, i.e. there is a need for family and child programming in the British Properties area but a lack of suitable community space in which to do this, such a churches, community halls etc. - Implement FastForWord and other literacy support programs where needed for our more vulnerable students - Improve programs to support workplace literacy in the service sector - Improve the use of Student Dashboards for secondary students - Provide increased Parent Education programs in digital literacy - Provide more access to 'free' programming where needed, ie: ELL adult learning programs. - Coordinate programming where needed to focus on relationship building and resource development. - Continue to support digital literacy skills and resources for the seniors at the Squamish Elder's Centre - Improve communication with isolated caregivers in West Vancouver - Connect with the Squamish Nation Education Department to improve family literacy programs specific to the needs of our First Nations community - Develop a plan to find more funding opportunities for our partner associations as needed
+- Develop a North Shore Literacies Forum with Literacy Now North Shore Task Group to explore different literacies and create a needs assessment for program planning - Improve ELL support for digital literacy in partnership with North Shore Multicultural Services Society and District Libraries - Increase Aboriginal Adult Literacy programs in partnership with Eslha7an focus on Arrowmight Literacy Program for secondary students and families - Continue to develop understanding of Health Literacy in our schools through partnership with DASH BC and Ministry of Health Services - Improve opportunities for Literacy programming for adults and children in the British Properties area as informed by EDI 2013 - Expand Fast ForWord and other literacy support programs where needed for our more vulnerable students - Improve the use of Student Dashboards for secondary students - Provide increased Parent Education programs in digital literacy - Provide more access to 'free' programming where needed, ie: ELL adult learning programs. - Continue to support digital literacy skills and resources for the seniors at the Squamish Elder's Centre - Improve communication with isolated caregivers in West Vancouver - Connect with the Squamish Nation Education Department to improve family literacy programs specific to the needs of our First Nations community - Develop a plan to find more funding opportunities for our partner associations as needed

-A summary of the vision for 2012/2013 continued literacy programming in our community is outlined in Table 2.
+A summary of the vision for 2013/2014 continued literacy programming in our community is outlined in Table 2.
 Again, our objectives are summarized in the four pillars approach including: